debugzhao/Optimism/sonedigo.md

 “只有在支票跳票时才去”：如果在L2系统中出现了问题，比如资金没有按照预期转移，或者发生了欺诈行为，这时用户可以回到以太坊主链（“法院”）来解决争议。以太坊主链的安全性和最终性保证了即使L2出现问题，用户的资产仍然是安全的，并且可以恢复到正确状态。

-According to the elaboration of the saying, we could easily understand the EVM Equivalence as a set of rules that allow the execution of Ethereum smart contracts on Optimism with technique rollup architecturem which could provide two outstanding features:
+According to the elaboration of the saying, we could easily understand EVM Equivalence as a set of rules that allow the execution of Ethereum smart contracts on Optimism with technique rollup architecture which could provide two outstanding features:
 1. uncensorable transactions
-2. anybody can transcat
+2. anybody can transact

-The Value of uncensorable transactions for rollup could be explained as following:
+The Value of uncensorable transactions for rollup could be explained as follows:

 The concept of "uncensorable" in the context of Ethereum Virtual Machine (EVM) Equivalence refers to the characteristic of the Ethereum network that, once a transaction is broadcasted to the network and successfully included in a block, the outcome of the transaction and the state updates are not subject to censorship or reversal.
 This implies:

 Unstoppable Transactions: Any user can initiate transactions as long as they adhere to the protocol rules of Ethereum (e.g., paying sufficient Gas fees), and these transactions cannot be prevented from entering the blockchain due to external intervention.

-Immutable History: Once a transaction is included in a block that has been confirmed by the consensus mechanism, it becomes part of the immutable history of the blockchain.
-This history is considered permanent and unchangeable, unless more than 50% of the network's hash power is controlled to perform what is known as a 51% attack, which is extremely difficult and costly.
+Immutable History: Once a transaction is included in a block that the consensus mechanism has confirmed, it becomes part of the immutable history of the blockchain.
+This history is considered permanent and unchangeable unless more than 50% of the network's hash power is controlled to perform what is known as a 51% attack, which is extremely difficult and costly.

-Decentralized Nature: Because Ethereum is a decentralized platform, no single entity can decide which transactions should be accepted or rejected.
+Decentralized Nature: Ethereum is a decentralized platform, so no single entity can decide which transactions should be accepted or rejected.
 All nodes collectively maintain the security and integrity of the network, ensuring that each user's rights are not infringed upon.
-Execution of Smart Contracts: Once smart contracts are deployed and execute automatically under specific conditions, their outcomes also cannot be blocked or reversed, unless the contract itself is coded with specific clauses allowing for such actions.
+Execution of Smart Contracts: Once smart contracts are deployed and executed automatically under specific conditions, their outcomes also cannot be blocked or reversed, unless the contract itself is coded with specific clauses allowing for such actions.
 This ensures that agreements between parties can reliably execute according to predefined rules.

 In summary, "uncensorable" underscores one of the core values provided by Ethereum as a blockchain technology — offering an open, transparent, and trustless environment where information and value exchanges can occur freely without interference.
 This attribute is crucial for protecting user privacy, safeguarding freedom of speech, and building censorship-resistant applications.

-In order to satisfy the requriement of Ethereum L1 & L2s infrasturucture, Optimistic comes with OVM and targeting to be an EVM equivalence.
+To satisfy the requirements of Ethereum L1 & L2s infrastructure, Optimistic comes with OVM and is targeted to be an EVM equivalence.
 If L2s want to surf Ethereum’s wave of infrastructural network effects, they must become EVM equivalent.

-Optimisistc practice EVM equivalence by achieveing L2 blocks executed with precise EVM equivalence.
+Optimistic practice EVM equivalence by achieving L2 blocks executed with precise EVM equivalence.
 Instead of implementing the EVM in Solidity, implement a VM with a much smaller, simpler instruction set, and run the EVM within this VM during fraud proofs.
-To do this, we must simply compile an existing EVM interpreter, such as geth’s, to run within the simpler VM.
+To do this, we must simply compile an existing EVM interpreter, such as Seth’s, to run within the simpler VM.

-next day plan: focusing on sequencers, users, messagers role in Optimistic protocol stack and step into the next step of Optimistic protocol.
+next day plan: focusing on sequencers, users, messages role in Optimistic protocol stack and step into the next step of Optimistic protocol.